What does an electronic medical record (EMR) mean?

 An electronic medical record is a fully computerized patient record that can be used by various health professionals such as a family doctor, a medical specialist, a nurse, a social worker, etc.

-All patient information is found in this secure record; vital signs, medication taken, lab results, clinical notes, history, etc.
+All patient information is found in this secure record; vital signs, medication taken, lab results, clinical notes, history, administrative info, etc.

 And what about Omnimed's electronic medical record?